First simultaneous global QCD analysis of kaon and pion parton distributions with lattice QCD constraints

-{\it QCD analysis---} We collect $\mathcal{O}(1\,000)$ Monte Carlo samples of the Bayesian posterior distribution to obtain a representative set of PDF replicas for a reliable uncertainty quantification.
+{\it QCD analysis---} We collect $\mathcal{O}(1000)$ Monte Carlo samples of the Bayesian posterior distribution to obtain a representative set of PDF replicas for a reliable uncertainty quantification.
 In Fig.~\ref{f.datatheory} the ratio of the $K^-$ to $\pi^-$ cross sections $\dd\sigma/\dd{x_1}$ from the NA3 experiment~\cite{NA3:1980fhh} is compared with our results.
 The NA3 data are fitted very well, with a relatively small $\chi^2/N_{\rm dat}=0.08$, reflecting the large statistical uncertainties of the experiment.
 For the pion-induced DY and LN datasets we find $\chi^2/N_{\rm dat} = 0.78$ and 0.87, respectively, for a total $\chi^2/N_{\rm dat} = 0.80$ for the experimental data.

 Also shown in Fig.~\ref{f.datatheory} (see inset) is a comparison with the lattice QCD momentum fractions $\langle x \rangle$ carried by $u$, $d$, $s$ and $c$ quarks and gluons in the kaon at $\mu = 2$~GeV.
-The agreement with the lattice results is very good, with $\chi^2/N_{\rm dat} = 0.88$ and 0.30 for the kaon and pion, respectively, and $\chi^2/N_{\rm dat} = 0.65$ overall.
+The agreement with the lattice results is very good, with $\chi^2/N_{\rm dat} = 0.88$ and 0.30 for the kaon (9 moments) and pion (6 moments), respectively, and $\chi^2/N_{\rm dat} = 0.65$ for the lattice data overall (15 data points).
+For the combined experiment and lattice fit we have the total $\chi^2/N_{\rm dat} = 0.79$.
 Note that while the momentum sum rule is imposed exactly in our QCD analysis, in the lattice simulation \cite{ExtendedTwistedMass:2024kjf} it is not used as an input, and subsequently for the kaon the sum rule is slightly overestimated, though still within $\approx 1\sigma$ uncertainty.
 In the pion sector, however, the lattice calculated \cite{ExtendedTwistedMass:2024kjf} momentum sum rule is consistent with 1 within uncertainties, and accordingly our analysis finds good agreement with the momentum fraction of the gluon as well as with the experimental data.